US judge to weigh cattle industry request to halt Colorado wolf reintroduction - KTVZ

 A federal judge is set to consider on Thursday a request by Colorado’s cattle industry to block the impending reintroduction of gray wolves to the state under a voter-approved initiative.

-The animals would be among the first gray wolves in Colorado in decades.

 The Gunnison County Stockgrowers’ Association and Colorado Cattlemen’s Association filed a lawsuit Monday to halt the releases.
+Attacks on livestock would impose “significant costs on the livestock industry and the communities that depend on it,” the groups’ attorneys said.
 They claim the U.S. Fish and Wildlife Service failed to adequately review Colorado’s plan to release up to 50 wolves onto state and private land over the next several years.

+U.S. government attorneys said further environmental reviews were not needed and urged Judge Regina M. Rodriguez to reject the industry’s request.

+Any future economic harms suffered by ranchers would not be irreparable, which is the standard required for the temporary injunction sought by the industry, the U.S. Department of Justice attorneys wrote in a court filing.
+They pointed to a state compensation program that pays owners whose livestock are killed by wolves.

 Gray wolves were exterminated across most of the U.S. by the 1930s under government-sponsored poisoning and trapping campaigns.
 They received endangered species protections in 1975, when there were about 1,000 left in northern Minnesota.